yogensia/korean-lady-discord-bot/README.md

 ## Changelog

-All notable changes for each version of this repository are documented in the [changelog](https://github.com/yogensia/korean-lady-discord-bot/CHANGELOG.md).
+All notable changes for each version of this project are documented in the [changelog](https://github.com/yogensia/korean-lady-discord-bot/CHANGELOG.md).

 ## Credits & Acknowledgments